Spencerx/AstraAI/README.md

 # AI4HPC using LLMs on Linux machines
-This repository is aimed at detailing the process of setting up large language models (LLM) on Linux machines and performing inference, RAG, Agentic AI, domain adaptive pre-training (DAPT), and fine-tuning.
+This repository is aimed at developing a framework using large language models (LLM) on Linux machines and performing inference, RAG, Agentic AI, domain adaptive pre-training (DAPT), and fine-tuning.

 # Environment Setup on Linux